Growing Marigold for Beginners:

 Irrigation for Growing Marigold:- During the vegetative development of marigold plants, there should not be any water stress as it hampers growth and consequently flowering.
 The frequency of irrigation depends mainly on the season and soil type.
 In winter, irrigation is given in an interval of eight to ten days while in summer regular irrigation at intervals of four or five days is required.

-Intercultural Operations in Growing Marigold:- Timely Intercultural operations in the flower garden is essential for healthy plants.
+Intercultural Operations in Growing Marigold:- Timely Intercultural operations in the flower garden are essential for healthy plants.

 Manures and Fertilizers for Growing Marigold:- For improving the fertility of the soil, farmyard manure FYM of 25 tonnes/ha should be applied 15 days prior to transplanting during land preparation.

-A fertilizer Dose of 90 kg N, 90 kg P2O5 and 75 kg K2O per hectare is optimum for great growth and yield of the crop, Of which 45 kg N and also entire amount of P & K are applied as basal dose.
+A fertilizer dose of 90 kg N, 90 kg P2O5, and 75 kg K2O per hectare is optimum for great growth and yield of the crop, Of which 45 kg N and also the entire amount of P & K are applied as basal dose.
 While the equilibrium Nitrogen is applied as top dressing 45 days after transplanting.